mantidproject/mantid/Code/Mantid/docs/source/concepts/CrystalStructureAndReflections.rst

     for reflection in reflections:
         print '{0!s:<8}{1:>8.5f}{2:>8.2f}{3:>4}'.format(*reflection)

-This script will print a table with the reflections including their d-value, F^2 and multiplicity due to point group
+This script will print a table with the reflections including their :math:`d`-value, :math:`F^2` and multiplicity due to point group
 symmetry:

 .. testoutput:: ExReflectionGeneratorCalculateD